yggdrasil-network/yggdrasil-go/README.md

-# Yggdrasil
+# Mesh

 [![CircleCI](https://circleci.com/gh/RiV-chain/RiV-mesh.svg?style=shield&circle-token=:circle-token
 )](https://circleci.com/gh/RiV-chain/RiV-mesh)

 ## Introduction

-Yggdrasil is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
-It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
-Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.
+Mesh is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
+It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Mesh nodes.
+Mesh does not require you to have IPv6 Internet connectivity - it also works over IPv4.

 ## Supported Platforms

-Yggdrasil works on a number of platforms, including Linux, macOS, Ubiquiti EdgeRouter, VyOS, Windows, FreeBSD, OpenBSD and OpenWrt.
+Mesh works on a number of platforms, including Linux, macOS, Ubiquiti EdgeRouter, VyOS, Windows, FreeBSD, OpenBSD and OpenWrt.

 Please see our [Installation](https://RiV-chain.github.io/installation.html)